 The teaching staff: Maarten van der Grinten, Martijn van Iterson, Jesse van Ruller, Reinier Baas and Durk Hijma (technique).
 Peter Bernstein is regular guest teacher/Artist in Residence of the section.
 In the past guest teachers have included John Scofield, Jim Hall, Mike Stern, Leonardo Amuedo, John Abercrombie, Nelson Veras, Nelson Faría, Lula Galvão, Charlie Hunter and Lage Lund.

 Co-ordinator: Maarten van der Grinten

-Candidates from abroad will be selected beforehand by means of a recording of three pieces (streaming audio or video).
+Candidates will be selected beforehand by means of a recording of three pieces (streaming audio or video).
 The three links must be submitted on the application form of the candidate.
 At least two of these pieces should be in the jazz idiom; the third one is the candidate's choice.
 If the candidate's playing on the recording does not match the required level, they will not be invited to the entrance examination.

 Please note: candidates will not be admitted solely on the basis of the recording; being invited to the entrance exam does not mean candidates are admitted to the school.